mypyc/mypyc-benchmarks/README.md

 * Python 3.8 or later on Linux, macOS, or Windows
 * `venv` installed (`python3-venv` on Ubuntu)
 * A working Python C development environment
-* Cloned mypy git repository
+* Cloned mypy git repository (in addition to mypyc-benchmarks repository)
-* A Python environment with mypy test-requirements.txt installed
+* A Python environment with mypy `test-requirements.txt` installed

 Display the names of available benchmarks using `runbench.py --list`: